 I grew up in Stephenville Crossing on Newfoundland’s west coast.
 The town is located near the “bottom” of Bay St. George.
 I learned some time ago, that one has to be careful when referring to the bottom of the bay.
 The “head of the bay” is the more common expression today and some people might assume that you are referring to “Davy Jones’ locker“.
 The town is built on a barachois, a bar of sediment deposited by Harrys River and shaped by the currents of the bay.
 A gut or opening in the sand bar is maintained by the outflow of the rivers inside the barachois and also allows the ocean tides to flow into and out of the inner bay on the tidal cycle.

 With the arrival of the railway in the 1890s, the town assumed a new name, one that describes the town as the railway “crossing” for the nearby town of Stephenville.

 For kids growing up in the Crossing in the 1950s, the Saturday Matinee was the most exciting time of the week.
-They congregated on the Main Street, in front of the Uptown Theatre.
-You arrived with your stack of comics to trade, buy and/or sell.
+The kids congregated on the Main Street, in front of the Uptown Theatre.
+Some arrived with their stack of comics to trade, buy and/or sell.

 The movies were not necessarily new.
-Hopalong Cassidy of 1940s vintage was quite common.
-The movie was usually preceded by some newsreels and/or a chapter of a serial, a continuing story of usually 15 chapters, where each chapter ends with a cliffhanger.
+Hopalong Cassidy of 1940’s vintage was quite common.
+The movie was usually preceded by some newsreels and/or a chapter of a serial (known today as a series), a continuing story of usually 15 chapters, where each chapter ends with a cliffhanger.